DemoStephen/09-starting-project-Multi-Step-Form-/README.md

 # Multi Step Form

-This is a solution to the Multi-step form challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
+This is a solution to the Multi-step form challenge on Frontend Mentor

 ## Table of contents